hdeplaen/kerch/docs/kernel/index.rst

 kernel matrices of implicitly defined kernels.

-The general structure of the module is based around an abstract kernel class `base`, of which `kerpy.kernle.implicit` and `explicit` inherit.
+The general structure of the module is based around an abstract kernel class `base`, of which `kerch.kernle.implicit` and `explicit` inherit.
 All other kernels inherit of one of these two at the exception of `polynomial` which directly inherits `base` as it has a primal formulation and a dual formulation which can be computed otherwise than with an inner product of the explicit feature map.

 Kernel Factory
 --------------

-.. autofunction:: kerpy.kernel.factory
+.. autofunction:: kerch.kernel.factory

 Examples
 ========